Rising Threats of Social Media Phishing Attacks

 Corrata Security and Control:

 As humans, however, it is inevitable that we will make mistakes and maybe fooled by these cyber frauds.
 To ensure protection for our sensitive data, especially as organizations with employees using mobile devices for personal as well as business, external security is essential.
-Corrata’s Security solution provides unparalleled protection against phishing attacks, on all platforms.
+Corrata’s Mobile Security solution provides unparalleled protection against phishing attacks, on all platforms.
 Our SafePathML machine learning technology creates an enterprise grade firewall with complete visibility over device and network traffic.
 This allows Corrata to detect and block access to any malicious or fraudulent site, allowing employees to continue using services like WhatsApp, LinkedIn, Facebook, Twitter, Instagram and Snapchat, all with the peace of mind that their sensitive data is protected.